0xPolygon/account-abstraction-invoker/README.md

 Account Abstraction Invoker uses [`AUTH`](https://eips.ethereum.org/EIPS/eip-3074#auth-0xf6) and [`AUTHCALL`](https://eips.ethereum.org/EIPS/eip-3074#authcall-0xf7) opcodes introduced in [EIP-3074 ](https://eips.ethereum.org/EIPS/eip-3074) to delegate control of the externally owned account (EOA) to itself (smart contract).
 This adds more functionality to EOAs, such as batching capabilities, allowing for gas sponsoring, expirations, scripting, and beyond.

 Use cases are showcased in the [tests](test/TransactionInvoker.ts).
+The invoker can call any contract:

 <center><img alt="Sponsoring example" src="./img/AAI-sponsoring.png" width="693px" /></center>